-None of the above information answers the question of what is a kaki tree.
-Japanese persimmon plantings produce fruit prized either fresh or dried where it is referred to as Chinese fig or Chinese plum.
+None of the above answers the question, “What is a kaki tree?”
+Japanese persimmon plantings produce fruit, prized either fresh or dried, where it is referred to as Chinese fig or Chinese plum.
 A member of the Ebenaceae family, growing Japanese kaki persimmon trees are vibrant specimens in the fall after the trees has lost its foliage and only its brightly colored yellow-orange fruit is visible.
-The tree makes for an excellent ornamental; however, the dropping fruit can make quite a mess.
+The tree makes an excellent ornamental, however, the dropping fruit can make quite a mess.

-Kaki trees are long living (fruitful after 40 years or longer) with a round topped open canopy, erect structure often with crooked limbs, and attaining a height of between 15-60 feet (more likely around 30 feet at maturity) by 15-20 feet across.
+Kaki trees are long living (fruitful after 40 years or longer) with a round topped open canopy, an erect structure often with crooked limbs, and attaining a height of between 15-60 feet (4.5 -18 m.) (more likely around 30 feet (9 m.) at maturity) by 15-20 feet (4.5-6 m.) across.
 Its foliage is glossy, greenish-bronze, turning to a reddish-orange or gold in autumn.
 The spring flowers have usually turned to red, yellow, or orange to brown hues by this time.
-The fruit is bitter before ripened and thereafter, soft, sweet and delicious.
+The fruit is bitter before ripened, but thereafter is soft, sweet and delicious.
 This fruit can be used fresh, dried, or cooked, and made into jams or sweets.

 How to Grow Kaki Trees

 Kaki trees are suitable for growth in USDA hardiness zones 8-10.
 They prefer well-draining, slightly acidic soil in full sun exposure.
-Propagation occurs by seed dispersal or more commonly for kaki tree cultivation, via grafting of wild rootstocks of the same species or similar.
+Propagation occurs by seed dispersal.
+A more common method of kaki tree cultivation is grafting wild rootstocks of the same species or similar.

 Although this specimen will grow in shaded areas, it tends to produce less fruit.
 Water the young tree frequently to establish a deep root system and thereafter once a week unless an extended dry period occurs in which case, add additional irrigation.